ASurtaev/SummerSberPractice/README.md

 Service for content and metadata management.
 This is part of the bigger app, baased on several  microservices.

-Using python and flask + MongoDB.
+Using python and flask + MongoDB as a database.